Resources

 Theoretically, this is supposed to reduce cold or hot air that’s outside from entering your house through your windows.
 Some people refer to putting up a window insulation kit as “winterizing your windows” or “sealing your windows.”

-So, do window insulation kits work at all?
+So do window insulation kits work at all?
 Why not?

-But to understand why, let’s first discuss R-value.
+To understand why, let’s discuss R-value.

 • A standard double-pane window’s approximate R-value is 2 (1).

-But what about plastic window insulation kit sheeting?
 Well, a single layer of polyethylene film (which is often used for greenhouse coverage in gardening or farming) has an R-value of approximately 0.85 (2).
-And the plastic sheeting that comes in your window insulation kit is usually much thinner than that.

 But don’t just take our word for it.
-EnergyStar.gov rates putting plastic over windows only 2 out of 5 stars for saving energy and money, which is pretty low, considering they give attic air sealing alone 4 out of 5 stars (4, 5).
+EnergyStar.gov rates plastic over windows only 2 out of 5 stars for saving energy and money, which is pretty low, considering they give attic air sealing alone 4 out of 5 stars (4, 5).

-Whole house air sealing can reduce your energy use up to 30%, according to the U.S. Department of Energy (6).
-And those percentages increase even more when you pair air sealing with insulation and HVAC upgrades.
-(We’ve worked with thousands of homeowners, and we know that, with the right home upgrades, you can reduce your home’s energy use up to 50% at zero upfront cost.)
+(We’ve worked with thousands of homeowners, and we know that, with the right home upgrades, you can reduce your home’s energy use up to 50%.)

 Does putting plastic on windows help in the summer?